 USPS (Please consult USPS for more detailed information about the accuracy of shipping options and all exceptions to this information)

-First Class Mail or Package: Approximately 2-8 business days (no time guarantee)
+USPS Ground Advantage: Approximately 3-9 business days (no time guarantee)

 Priority Mail: Approximately 2-4 business days including Saturday delivery. (no time guarantee)